wtkm11/ExploreESS/README.md

 ### Accessing the survey data

+While ESS data is freely available, I am not permitted to distribute it.

 1. To obtain the data, sign in with your email address.
 2. Download the SPSS ZIP file and extract `ESS8e02.sav` from the ZIP file.